ImperialCollegeLondon/pyrealm/docs/source/users/splash.md

 to estimate those values.

 This method requires that the input data provides **at least one full year** of data.
-It works by assuming that soil moisture is a **stationary** process on an annual time
-scale: the initial soil moisture should be the same as the soil moisture at the end of the year, given the observed annual data.
+It works by assuming that **soil moisture change is a stationary process** on an annual time scale: the initial soil moisture should be the same as the soil moisture at the end of the year, given the observed annual data.
 The method starts with an initial guess at the soil moisture, and then iterates the water balance calculations over the year to give the expected soil moisture at the end of the year.
 If this is sufficiently similar to the start values, the estimate is returned, otherwise the end of year expectations are used as a starting point to recalculate the annual water balances.

 ```{code-cell} python
 init_soil_moisture = splash.estimate_initial_soil_moisture(verbose=False)